Searchbreed

 See Spot & Tango

-What a Shih Tzu actually costs year one
+What to budget for a Shih Tzu in year one.

 Food (year one)